novotnyradek/fred-client/README.md

 [![License](https://img.shields.io/badge/license-Apache%202-blue.svg)](https://raw.githubusercontent.com/novotnyradek/fred-client/master/LICENSE)

 Version: 0.2.0 (0.2-SNAPSHOT)
-* Possibility to connect to epp.demo.regtest.nic.cz from main method
+* Possibility to connect to epp.demo.regtest.nic.cz from main method or your application
-* Done all use cases out without object update poll message (mistakes in schemas, CZ.NIC was notified)
+* Done all use cases even with object update poll message (mistakes in schemas, CZ.NIC was notified, changed schemas in client to make it work)
 > Completed:
 * Session management commands
     * Login